kyuhyongpark/boolmore/README.md

 2. download 4 files from Examples and tutorials

    `Cortical_Area_Development.txt` : This is the baseline model
-   `CAD_scrambled.txt` : This is the scrambled starting model
+   `CAD_starting.txt` : This is the scrambled starting model
    `CAD_data.tsv` : This is the generated artificial experiments as in benchmarks
    `CAD_config.json` : This contains the path to above files and other constraints